HarshitRV/Java-Programs/README.md

 6. Area.java: Understanding about double data type and its use.
 7. CharDemo.java: Understanding about char data type in java.
 8. BoolTest.java: Understanding about bool data type.

+## Java College Programs
+1. UserInput.java: Program to show how to take user input.
+2. Table.java: Printing table of any number using the loops.
+3. RevNum.java: Finding the reverse of any number using the loops.